Importing csv files into Stocklog+

 Notes

-Every time you import, the file will be moved to data_import/import_complete/.
-You should clean the folder up after multiple attempts
+Every time you successfully import, the original file will be moved to stocklog/imports/completed/

 • Related Articles